Dwilusiana/-Data-Analytics-Policy-Portfolio/01_sentiment_analysis/README.md

 Public perception plays an important role in shaping economic expectations and policy credibility.
 This project analyzes sentiment in public discourse related to economic issues.

 ## Data Source
-- Online news articles and public media sources
+- Publicly available online news and media sources
-- Publicly accessible and legally obtained data
+- Data collected from legal and open-access platforms
+- No private or restricted data used

 ## Methodology
 - Text preprocessing and cleaning